ncbi/elastic-blast-docs/docs/source/troubleshooting.rst

 .. _insufficient_cpu_quota:

-I got an quota error for CPUs
+I got a quota error for CPUs
 -----------------------------

 If you get an error like the one below, you will have to either `request an